 Color is the keystone of all garments.
 If you have found coordinating colors taxing, as most people do, you may have a wardrobe filled with neutral hues.
-Fortunately, a closet devoid of color can be avoided and color harmony can be achieved, once your C Color Spectrum has been authenticated and the color matching technology of the C Color App is embraced.
+Fortunately, a closet devoid of color can be avoided, and color harmony can be achieved once your C Color Spectrum® has been authenticated sanctioned by DNA, and the color matching technology of the C Color® App is embraced.

-Below are examples of how C Color classifies green, purple, red and brown colors in the four C Color Spectrums.
+Below are examples of how individuals from each of the four C Color Spectrums can wear green, purple, red, and ochre colors in the four C Color Spectrums.

 Please note that clothing and accessory colors are for reference only and do not represent the models’ C Color Spectrums.

-UTILIZE THE C COLOR APP TO CONFIRM YOUR C COLOR SPECTRUM COLOR
+UTILIZE THE C COLOR APP TO CONFIRM YOUR C COLOR SPECTRUM COLORS

-• C Color Spectrum 1 Green is Cool/Blue Based, Less Saturated, Rubbed with Ash
+• C Color Spectrum 1 Green is Cool Blue Based, Less Saturated, Appears Rubbed with Ash

-• C Color Spectrum 4 Brown is Warm/Red Based, Less Saturated, Rubbed with Earth
+• C Color Spectrum 4 Ochre is Warm Red Based, Less Saturated, Appears Rubbed with Earth

 To oblige you in a basic understanding of color, we review the six color principles in this Blog Post.